-Katerina is a Lecturer in Design at The Open University.
+Katerina is a Senior Lecturer in Design at The Open University.
 Her academic research falls in the area of design theory and methods and she has published articles in design cognition, collaborative design, learning, creativity, and social aspects of design.
 She also has a special interest in complexity science.
 Her most recent research activity is focussed on co-design and co-production with civil society organisations and communities engaged in place-making and creative civic action.
 For more information see her web profile.

 Renate Dohmen is lecturer in modern and contemporary art history at the Open University.
 She is interested in questions of cultural difference and the global and adopts a visual studies perspective that works across the visual disciplines of art and design.
 Her main non-European area specialism is South Asia.
 She is editor and co-author of Art and Empire: British India (MUP & The Open University, 2018) and editor of the section on British India in Art and its Global Histories: A Reader (MUP & The Open University, 2017).
 Her previous book Encounters beyond the Gallery: Relational Aesthetics and Cultural Difference (I.B.
 Tauris, 2016) examine issues of contemporary art, aesthetics, anthropology and the global.
 For more information see Renate’s web profile